HiMyNameIsBoxxy/gen-ai/README.md

 # Generative Models (FastAPI + Docker)

-This project provides a FastAPI-based API that runs:
+This project provides a FastAPI-based API that runs multiple deep learning models for both **text** and **image generation**, all containerized with Docker for easy deployment.

-**Bigram Language Model**
+---

+## 🧩 Available Models

+### Bigram Language Model
-- Generates word sequences given a starting word and a desired length.
+- Generates word sequences based on bigram probabilities.

-**spaCy**
+- Simple yet effective demonstration of probabilistic language modeling.
+- Endpoint: `/generate`

+### spaCy Embeddings
-- Adds functionality to compute semantic embeddings of text using the en_core_web_md model
+- Computes semantic embeddings of text using the **`en_core_web_md`** model.
+- Useful for similarity search or NLP preprocessing tasks.
+- Endpoint: `/embed`

-**Convolutional Neural Network (CNN)**
+### Convolutional Neural Network (CNN)
-- A trained CNN (on CIFAR-10) predicts the class of uploaded images (e.g., cat, dog, airplane, etc.).
+- A trained **CNN on CIFAR-10** predicts the class of uploaded images.
+- Accepts `.jpg` / `.png` image files.
+- Returns the predicted class label and confidence score.
+- Endpoint: `/predict_cnn`

-**Generative Adversarial Network (GAN)**
+### Generative Adversarial Network (GAN)
-- Trained on MNIST to generate realistic handwritten digits.
+- Trained on **MNIST** to generate realistic handwritten digits.
+- Generates a grid of digits from random noise input.
+- Endpoint: `/generate_gan`

+### Diffusion Model
+- Trained on **CIFAR-10-like** data to perform **denoising diffusion probabilistic modeling**.
+- Generates high-quality, diverse images by progressively denoising random noise.
+- Uses a learned noise scheduler and reverse diffusion sampling.
+- Endpoint: `/generate_diffusion`

+### Energy-Based Model (EBM)
+- Trained on grayscale **CIFAR-10-like** images using an **energy function** that scores image realism.
+- Uses **Langevin dynamics sampling** to iteratively generate new samples.
+- Unlike GANs or VAEs, EBMs don’t have a direct generator; instead, they refine noise via energy gradients.
+- Endpoint: `/generate_ebm`
 ---

 ## Requirements